SwatiRSahu/SwatiRsahu/README.md

 - 🔭 I’m currently Student
 - 🌱 I’m currently learning Machine Learning
 - 💬 Ask me about IT skills.
-- 📫 How to reach me: swatiniyati55@gmail.com
+- 📫 How to reach me: swatiniyati55@gmail.com 😊
-- ⚡ Fun fact: Black Widow and Captain America are of the same age. 😊